Top 23 Global Nonprofits Protecting the Environment

 The impacts of climate change are plenty.

-Global average sea level has risen by about 7–8 inches since 1900.
+The global average sea level has risen by about 8-9 inches since 1880.
 Rising seas endanger coastal cities and small island nations.
 Changes in water temperature are causing algae to leave coral reefs.
-This turns the reefs white and making them vulnerable to disease and death.
+This turns the reefs white and makes them vulnerable to disease and death.
 Over the past 30 years, the oldest and thickest ice in the Arctic has declined by a stunning 95 percent.
 Global floods and extreme rainfall have surged by more than 50% this decade.
 They are now occurring at a rate four times higher than in 1980. (wwf.org)

 In this article, we’ll talk about the global nonprofits that are leading the change, their missions, and noteworthy activities.
 However, they aren’t in a particular order and we understand that there are hundreds of other nonprofits striving to bring a positive impact to the environment.